vmware-tanzu/pinniped/deploy/supervisor/README.md

 1. Or, define a [TCP LoadBalancer Service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) which is a layer 4 load balancer and does not terminate TLS.
-In this case, the Supervisor app will need to be configured with TLS certificates and will terminate the TLS connection itself (see the section about OIDCProviderConfig below).
-The LoadBalancer Service should be configured to use the HTTPS port 8443 of the Supervisor pods as its `targetPort`.
+In this case, the Supervisor app will need to be configured with TLS certificates and will terminate the TLS connection itself (see the section about OIDCProvider below).
+The LoadBalancer Service should be configured to use the HTTPS port 443 of the Supervisor pods as its `targetPort`.

    *Warning:* Do not expose the Supervisor's port 8080 to the public.
 It would not be secure for the OIDC protocol to use HTTP, because the user's secret OIDC tokens would be transmitted across the network without encryption.